 An untitled presentation will appear in your browser—now you're ready to edit!

 Tip: Don’t forget to rename your presentation.
 Just click Untitled presentation to edit your title.

 Use the edit toolbar to customize your presentation.

 Note: If you’re not currently editing text, you won’t see all these items on the toolbar.
 Select a text area in your presentation to activate the text-related options.

 Tip: If you have a set of legacy Slides, you can make changes to them by creating a new presentation, and importing the old slides (Insert > Import slides).
-Just make sure you have the
+Just make sure you have the button in your toolbar.

 Click the Insert menu to see additional features you can add (text boxes, images, videos, shapes, arrows, equations, callouts, and more):